EU's statement on South China Sea reflects divisions

 BRUSSELS The European Union issued a statement on Friday noting China's legal defeat over the South China Sea but avoided direct reference to Beijing, reflecting discord among EU governments over how strongly to respond to the court ruling.

-But speaking with one European voice has become difficult as some smaller governments, including Hungary and Greece, rely on Chinese investment and are unwilling to criticise Beijing despite its militarisation of South China Sea islands.
+But speaking with one European voice has become difficult as some smaller governments, including Hungary and Greece, rely on Chinese investment and are unwilling to criticize Beijing despite its militarization of South China Sea islands.

 In the statement of all 28 EU governments, the bloc acknowledged Tuesday's ruling in The Hague and said it was "committed to maintaining a legal order of the seas and oceans."